kchaurasia1616-droid/Custom-BLDC-Motor-Controller-ESC/README.md

 ## Future Scope

 Future development can include **closed-loop speed control, sensorless commutation, improved current/voltage protection, fault detection, telemetry, configurable control parameters, and higher-performance commutation algorithms**.
-The design can also be further optimized for thermal performance, switching efficiency, and compact PCB layout.
+The design can also be further optimized for thermal performance and switching efficiency.

 ## Tools & Technologies